 The first three stats here are focused on pitch-by-pitch success.
 Swinging Strike Percentage shows the percentage of pitches in which the pitcher was able to make the batter not only swing but miss.
 Contact percentage isn’t much different than the name suggests as it measures how often the pitcher allows the batter to make contact.
 Strikes/Balls is a stat that I kind of invented on my own but it shows the ratio of strikes thrown compared to balls thrown by the pitcher.
 I’ve found that self-made stat to correlate well with current and future walk rates.

 Outside of actual statistics, I’ve found that pitchers over 30 are a bit less reliable in becoming a “sleeper” so I narrow the list to only pitchers under 30.

-After applying all of those filters, I get a list of 17 pitchers who meet that elite criteria.
-Many of them are already household names like Clayton Kershaw but the list gets more interesting when we look at the pitchers who are being drafted in the later rounds that meet the criteria.
+After applying all of those filters, I get a list of 18 starting pitchers who meet that elite criteria in 2018.
+As mentioned above, many of them are already household names like Chris Sale but there are four pitchers who catch my eye this year because of their cheap price tag.

 - Jon Gray, Rockies

 One name that I had to leave off the list is Jimmy Nelson despite him qualifying but that is because he’s injured to start the season and may not be back for a while.
 He’s an interesting player to keep an eye on if you can stash him away though.